JumHorn/AddBrace/README.md

 * V3.0
 1. new line macro to support various systems
 2. a new feature style formatter to be added
-3. do not define any symbol in header file
+3. do not define any symbol with external link in header file

 * V2.9
 1. fix adding else without skipping # statement